Military Strategy

 Jump to search

-A Military Strategy is an organizational strategy for a military organization.
+A Military Strategy is an organizational strategy for a military organization that directs the use of military resources to achieve strategic goals.

 - Context: